karlenenegus/AI_Crops/Notes_AI_Crops.md

 ...

-### Chapter 10 - FUndamentals of Artificial Neural Networks and Deep learning
+### Chapter 10 - Fundamentals of Artificial Neural Networks and Deep learning

 ...